jerryy33/UHH.Praktikum2021.MapReduce/README.md

 Since hashtags have been introduced they are a key faktor for social media plattforms such as Twitter.
 Hashtags are used as keywords, many users use hashtags to describe their tweet in one short description.
 This categorizes tweets and tweets can be found faster becuase of that.
 User than can search for hashtags to find alle tweets which are using the specified hashtag.
 Every person with a socialmedia profile can create a hashtag, over time a lot of hashtags have been created, some more popular than others.
 Many of them dont have a clear meaning at first look, the reason for this is that hashtags are mostly used as abbreviations (e.g. blm stands for BlackLivesMatter).

-This Projekt handles this problem and tries to visualize the meaning and context of different hashtags.
+This Projekt handles this problem and tries to visualize(see [Frontend](https://github.com/Deischox/Praktikum2021) for more info) the meaning and context of different hashtags.
 Based on tweets of the year 2020 we show all words which are mostly used with a specific hashtag.

 Visit [Demo](http://basecamp-demos.informatik.uni-hamburg.de:8080/hashtag-analyse-1/dashboard) to try it yourself.